annasanders/annasanders/README.md

 - 👋 Hi, I’m @annasanders
 - 👀 I’m interested in developing my skills in R and R Studio, as well as learning Python for Data Science.
 - 🌱 I’m currently learning how to use GitHub 😁
-- 📫 How to reach me ... ansa4848@colorado.edu
+- 📫 How to reach me ... ansa4848@colorado.edu or axsanders6@gmail.com

 <!---
 annasanders/annasanders is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.